Accounting Schools in New Hampshire

 Projected Job Growth

-The US Bureau of Labor Statistics estimates that accountants in New Hampshire earn an average salary between $64,370 and $66,440 annually.
-As is often the case in metro areas, accountants in Southern New Hampshire near Nashua can expect higher annual salaries, averaging around $69,450.
-Growth in financial services is particularly strong in the Rochester-Dover area, as the number of professionals employed in this sector steadily rose between 2009 and 2011, meaning recent graduates may want to look at these areas of New Hampshire for career opportunities.
+The Bureau of Labor Statistics estimates that accountants in New Hampshire earn an average salary of $72,360 annually.3 As is often the case in metro areas, accountants in Southern New Hampshire near Nashua can expect higher annual salaries, averaging $75,060.3 Growth in financial services is particularly strong in the Rochester-Dover area, meaning recent graduates may want to look at these areas of New Hampshire for career opportunities.3 Overall, accounting and auditor positions in New Hampshire are projected to grow by 9.7% through 2026.2

 Southern New Hampshire University